jordwalke/FaxJs/README.md

 Here is a simple <a href='http://jordow.github.com/FaxJs/'>Demo App</a>.
 You can drag and resize the shapes on that layout designer interactively.
 There are two tools in the upper right hand of the tool box, a pointer/sizer and a painter with which you can drop shapes onto the designer panel.
-(Though Fax is designed for all browsers, this particular app doesn't work well in IE. Try it in Chrome/Safari/FF.
+(Though FaxJs is designed for all browsers, this particular app doesn't work well in IE. Try it in Chrome/Safari/FF.

 <a href='http://jordow.github.com/FaxJs/'>